-If you would like to learn more about using our online classroom and see a demonstration, we are running an online seminar twice a week showing you how it works and answering any questions you may have.
-Please note that attending this seminar will only count towards your application process if you have already completed an interview with us!
+If you would like to learn more about using our online classroom and see a demonstration, we are running an online seminar fortnightly on Wednesdays showing you how it works and answering any questions you may have.
 You can book onto our online classroom seminar using the following link: